greenboxal/doggohub/PROCESS.md

 ### Improperly formatted issue

 Thanks for the issue report.
-Please reformat your issue to conform to the \[contributing guidelines\]\(https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#issue-tracker-guidelines).
+Please reformat your issue to conform to the \[contributing guidelines\]\(https://doggohub.com/doggohub-org/doggohub-ce/blob/master/CONTRIBUTING.md#issue-tracker-guidelines).

 ### Issue report for old version

-Thanks for the issue report but we only support issues for the latest stable version of GitLab.
+Thanks for the issue report but we only support issues for the latest stable version of DoggoHub.
 I'm closing this issue but if you still experience this problem in the latest stable version, please open a new issue (but also reference the old issue(s)).
-Make sure to also include the necessary debugging information conforming to the issue tracker guidelines found in our \[contributing guidelines\]\(https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#issue-tracker-guidelines).
+Make sure to also include the necessary debugging information conforming to the issue tracker guidelines found in our \[contributing guidelines\]\(https://doggohub.com/doggohub-org/doggohub-ce/blob/master/CONTRIBUTING.md#issue-tracker-guidelines).

 ### Support requests and configuration questions

-Thanks for your interest in GitLab.
+Thanks for your interest in DoggoHub.
 We don't use the issue tracker for support requests and configuration questions.
 Please check our
-\[getting help\]\(https://about.gitlab.com/getting-help/) page to see all of the available support options.
-Also, have a look at the \[contribution guidelines\]\(https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) for more information.
+\[getting help\]\(https://about.doggohub.com/getting-help/) page to see all of the available support options.
+Also, have a look at the \[contribution guidelines\]\(https://doggohub.com/doggohub-org/doggohub-ce/blob/master/CONTRIBUTING.md) for more information.

 ### Code format